-The 2012 Environmental Hall of Fame Winners:
+The 2013 Environmental Hall of Fame Winners:

-The 2012 Hall of Shame Selections:
+The Hall of Shame Selection:

 It is important that we keep in mind those who are heroes and villains to the environment.
 I wish to thank those who provided the nominations, the prize suggestions, the insightful and often humorous comments, and the votes to determine the winners.
-As this year goes by, please take note of those you wish to nominate for the 2013 awards.
+As this year goes by, please take note of those you wish to nominate for the 2014 awards.

-(c) 2013 J.C.
+(C) 2014 J.C.
 Moore